 Exciting new Bible translation!

-Yes, work on the Open English Translation of the Bible is proceeding and the first rough draft of the New Testament was completed in mid-March so now Old Testament drafting continues alongside New Testament checking.
+Yes, work on the Open English Translation of the Bible is proceeding and the first rough draft of the New Testament was completed in March so Old Testament drafting now continues alongside New Testament checking.

 You can read more details in the Overview, but some of the distinctives of the OET include: